• +1-800-513-5423

 Alprazolam (Xanax) Prescribed for anxiety, and panic disorders short-acting benzo 6-26 hours

-Chlordiazepoxide (Librium, Librax) Prescribed for Lennox-Gastaut syndrome, adjunct (seizures), alcohol withdrawal, benzo replacement Detox.
+Chlordiazepoxide (Librium, Librax) Prescribed for Lennox-Gastaut syndrome, adjunct (seizures), alcohol withdrawal, and benzo replacement Detox.
 Longer-acting benzodiazepine 71.81 hours

 Clonazepam (Klonopin) Prescribed for seizure disorders, panic disorder, neuralgia (nerve pain) long-acting 20-50 hours